danielsunyuan/producer-toolkit/README.md

 ## First-Time Use

 On first run:
-1. Spleeter will download pretrained models (approximately 500MB).
-These will be stored in the `models` directory for future use.
+1. Demucs will download pretrained models (approximately 2GB for htdemucs model).
+These will be stored in your home directory under `~/.cache/torch/hub/checkpoints/` by default.
 2. Aubio will be initialized for audio analysis (requires system-level aubio installation on some platforms).
+3. FFmpeg is required for Demucs to work properly - install via conda or system package manager.

 ## License